Edward Simon (musician): Early life

 Simon was born in Punta Cardón, Venezuela.
-When he was ten years old, he went to the United States of America to study at the Performing Arts School in Philadelphia.
-After graduating, he attended the University of the Arts in Philadelphia, where he studied classical piano, then the Manhattan School of Music, where he studied jazz piano.
+At the age of ten, he moved to the United States to study at the Philadelphia Performing Arts School.
+After graduating, he attended the University of the Arts in Philadelphia, where he studied classical piano, and then the Manhattan School of Music, where he studied jazz piano.

 Later life and career

 In 1988, he recorded as a sideman with Greg Osby, then worked as a member of the band Horizon led by Bobby Watson.
-For the next eight years he was a member of Terence Blanchard's band.
-He has also worked with Herbie Mann, Paquito D'Rivera, Bobby Hutcherson, Jerry Gonzalez, John Patitucci, Arturo Sandoval, Manny Oquendo, and Don Byron.

-Simon recorded Beauty Within (AudioQuest, 1994), his first album as a bandleader, with Horacio Hernández and bass guitarist Anthony Jackson.
-During the same year, he was a finalist in the Thelonious Monk International Jazz Piano Competition.
-Then the following year he composed Rumba Neurotica for the Relache Ensemble.
+For the next eight years, he was a member of Terence Blanchard's band.
+He has also worked with Herbie Mann, Paquito D'Rivera, Bobby Hutcherson, Jerry González, John Patitucci, Arturo Sandoval, Manny Oquendo, and Don Byron.
+Simon recorded Beauty Within (AudioQuest, 1994), his first album as a bandleader, with bass guitarist Anthony Jackson and drummer Horacio Hernández.
+During the same year, he was a finalist in the Thelonious Monk International Jazz Piano Competition (now the Herbie Hancock Institute of Jazz).
+Then, the following year, he composed Rumba Neurotica for the Relâche ensemble.

 He formed Ensemble Venezuela in 2003 to combine jazz with the music of Venezuela.
-He was given a commission by Chamber Music America to write "Venezuelan Suite".
-He recorded the album in 2012 with musicians from Venezuela, Colombia, and the U.S.
+He was commissioned by Chamber Music America to write Venezuelan Suite, for which he recorded an album in 2012, with musicians from Venezuela, Colombia, and the U.S.

 Simon has played on several Grammy-nominated jazz albums.
-Besides his trio he leads the Sexteto Venezuela, the Afinidad Quartet, and the group Simon, Simon, & Simon with his brothers.
+Besides his trio, he leads the Sexteto Venezuela, the Afinidad Quartet, and the group Simon, Simon, & Simon with his brothers.
 He has taught at the New School for Jazz and Contemporary Music in New York City and has been artist in residence at Western Michigan University.